graphadvantage/neo4j-binary-cosine-similarity/README.md

 ![funnel](https://cloud.githubusercontent.com/assets/5991751/19055116/4ac09242-8977-11e6-9448-fa92575812d1.png)

-And when an individual does convert to a lead, the next question is -- which of the various marketing activities (an email, an ad, an event, a webinar, a website visit, a social share, etc) that touched the individual should properly get the credit for the conversion?
+And when an individual does convert to a lead, the next question is --

+Which of the various marketing activities that touched an individual (an email, an ad, an event, a webinar, a website visit, a social share, etc)  should properly get the credit for the conversion?

 This is the marketing attribution problem - often hotly debated, since every marketer would like to claim that it was their campaign that drove the conversion.
 So how can we sort this out?